mesos/chronos/README.md

 To start a new scheduler you have to give the JVM access to the native mesos library.
 You can do so by either setting the `java.library.path` to the build mesos library or create an environment variable `MESOS_NATIVE_LIBRARY` and set it to the `mesoslib.dylib` / `mesoslib.so` file

-Also, you have to set `MESOS_LAUNCHER_DIR` to the src of the build of mesos such that the shell executor can be found. (e.g. `/Users/florian/airbnb_code/mesos/build/src`)
+Also, you have to set `MESOS_LAUNCHER_DIR` to the src of the build of mesos such that the shell executor can be found (e.g. `/Users/florian/airbnb_code/mesos/build/src`).

 Also set `MESOS_KILLTREE` to the location of the killtree.sh script - `/Users/florian/airbnb_code/mesos/src/scripts/killtree.sh`

-If you're using the installer script this should be setup for you
+If you're using the installer script this should be setup for you.

 ## Appendix